lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 ROCCC Approach: <br>
 (R)eliability: the dataset includes information on both Members and Casual users.
 This data is provided directly by Cyclistic, ensuring its accuracy and trustworthiness.
 As an internal dataset, it reflects the company's operations and user interactions, providing a solid foundation for analysis.<br>
-(O)riginality the dataset is original and derived from internal sources within Cyclistic, making it unique to the organization. <br>
+(O)riginality: the dataset is original and derived from internal sources within Cyclistic, making it unique to the organization. <br>
 (C)omprehensiveness: with 15 variables covering a wide range of data points, the dataset provides a comprehensive view of user interactions with Cyclistic's products. <br>
 (C)urrentness: the dataset spans from January 2020 to August 2024, with updates occurring monthly.<br>
 (C)ited: this dataset is provided by Cyclistic. <br>

 ‼️Data Limitations: The dataset lacks demographic variables, limiting user segmentation analysis, and analyzing only one month's data may introduce seasonal biases. <br>

-👩🏻‍⚕️ How I dealt with Data Limitations: I would recommend that the company begin collecting demographic variables and use Excel's Power Query tools to merge data into a single spreadsheet encompassing 12 months of information from September 2023 to August 2024.<br>
+👩🏻‍⚕️ How I dealt with Data Limitations: I would recommend that the company begin collecting demographic variables and used Excel's Power Query tools to merge data into a single spreadsheet encompassing 12 months of information from September 2023 to August 2024.<br>

 ## ⚒️ PROCESS
 I first examined the dataset to understand the context of each variable and gain a comprehensive overview.
 Next, I used data filters to identify and address null values, followed by removing duplicates.
-Initially, I had 1,029,750 observations, but after cleaning, I retained 1,016,175 observations, eliminating 13,575 that could skew the analysis.
+Initially, I had 1,029,750 observations, but after cleaning, I retained 1,016,175 observations, eliminating 13,575 that could skew the analysis!!
 I then ensured all data was in the correct format.
 After familiarizing myself with each variable's context, I corrected errors, such as in latitude and longitude values, which may have resulted from data manipulation and downloads.
 Knowing the type of analysis I intended to perform, I added several new columns to the dataset.
 I calculated the “day of the week” for each bike ride and computed the “distance” traveled in meters for each observation.
-Additionally, I calculated the “ride length” in minutes using the time variables previously defined, and created a column for the “season” when the service was used.
-Furthermore, I formatted the date and time for both the start and end of rides in different styles to facilitate analysis in various software applications.
-Finally, I sorted the data by the start date of the rides.<br>
+Additionally, I calculated the “ride length” in minutes using the time variables previously defined, and created  new columns for the "months" and “season” when the service was used. <br>

+You can download the raw data called Cyclistic DataBase (clean) in the Database folder!

 Tools used: Microsoft Excel